 July 4th – 7th 2015

-The next day we took our visitors to Hampton Court Palace, where they were able to visit the Palace and wander round the garden at their leisure.
+The next day, we took our visitors to Hampton Court Palace where the group were able to visit the Palace and wander round the garden at their leisure.
 The French were delighted, appreciating the Palace’s sense of history and its beautiful surroundings.

 The following morning, the younger children went to Shelford School where they had a wonderful time having a tour of the school, visiting most of the classes, watching a play rehearsal and having a school lunch.
 They all had a lovely time and were reluctant to leave at the end of the morning.
 We were grateful to the school for welcoming the children so warmly.

 The adults and older children had a guided tour, in French, round the colleges followed by some time for shopping.
 Again, this was an experience that was much appreciated.

 The next visit to Verneuil will be in Spring 2016, with a return visit to Shelford in July 2016.